Architecture of Individuation (AOI)

 - Why generative configurations require the vulnerability that produces both suffering and value

-- How the formal signature of quantum indeterminacy relates to the categorical limit of formalism
+- How the formal signature of quantum indeterminacy connects to the categorical limit of formalism

 What the framework deliberately leaves open: